cdaven/noteexplorer/README.md

 When I grew too frustrated with Python, I looked for a new language, and decided to learn Rust.
 It was hard at first, but is clearly a great choice for such command-line tools.

 The first version of NoteExplorer was ready in January 2021.

+## Developing and building

+NoteExplorer is written in Rust, and can be built on (at least) Windows, Mac OS and Linux.

+First, [install Rust](https://www.rust-lang.org/tools/install) and all its dependencies.

+Then you can build NoteExplorer by simply running `cargo build` or `cargo build --release`.

+Run unit tests with `cargo test`.